onlyquake/xonotic-wiki/Repository_Access.md

 Repository Access and Compiling
 ===============================

 Xonotic uses [several Git repositories](Git).
-The `all` in the main repository manages them, builds Xonotic and runs it.
-Each repo can also contain feature branches next to the stable “master” branch, check them out for WIP features.
+The `all` script in the main repo manages them, builds Xonotic and runs it.
+Each repo can also contain feature branches next to the stable `master` branch, check them out for WIP features.

 ***